lume/element-behaviors/README.md

 ### Testing

-Any files ending with `.test.js` or `.test.ts` anywhere in the `tests/` or `src/` folders are test files that will be ran by Karma, the test runner.
+Any files ending with `.test.ts` anywhere in the `tests/` or `src/` folders are test files that will be ran by [Karma](https://karma-runner.github.io), the test runner.

-To run tests:
+To run tests (which will both check code format and run unit tests):

 ```sh
 npm test